CCAMLR-Science/Trend_Analysis/README.md

 ## Annual updates

+Before starting an update, make sure all changes have been pushed and that the current branch has been merged with the main.
+Then create a new branch in Rstudio, on per meeting, *e.g.* SAM23 then FSA23.

 There are several things to update annually.
 Some things might just need to be reviewed, others might need updating.